OpenStitching/lir/README.md

 lir.lir(grid, contour) # array([2, 2, 4, 7])
 ```

+You can also calculate the lir from a list of polygon points.
+See my answer in [this SO question](https://stackoverflow.com/questions/70362355/finding-largest-inscribed-rectangle-in-polygon) for that.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.